awslabs/graphstorm/docs/source/index.rst

 Scale to Giant Graphs
 ---------------------------------

-For experienced users who wish to train and run infernece on very large graphs,
+For users who wish to train and run infernece on very large graphs,

+- follow the :ref:`Use GraphStorm Distributed Data Processing<gs-processing>` tutorial to process and construction large graphs in the Distributed mode.
 - follow the :ref:`Use GraphStorm in a Distributed Cluster<distributed-cluster>` tutorial to use GraphStorm in the Distributed mode.
 - follow the :ref:`Use GraphStorm on SageMaker<distributed-sagemaker>` tutorial to use GraphStorm in the Distribute mode based on Amazon SageMaker.